 The son’s story

-As the Pioneer League defensive MVP at Leuzinger High in Lawndale in 1984, Patton had only one college scholarship offer, from San Diego State.
-Cal State Fullerton was interested, but it couldn’t commit too much.
+As the Pioneer League defensive MVP at Leuzinger High in Lawndale in 1984, Marvcus Patton had only one college scholarship offer, from San Diego State.
+Cal State Fullerton, which had a program on its last legs, seemed to have interest.
 It didn’t matter.
 Patton’s first choice was UCLA.

 “I would have come regardless of whether I was going to play football or not, because UCLA is a prestigious academic school,” said Patton, who had a 3.9 grade-point average and made it into on scholastic merit.
 At Leuzinger, he had already completed upper-division classes as a freshman and sophomore and was practically able to graduate before his senior season.

-Steve Carnes, Patton’s coach at Leuzinger, connected him with UCLA assistant Ted Williams.
-Patton was invited to walk on.
+Steve Carnes, Patton’s coach at Leuzinger, connected with UCLA assistant Ted Williams and arranged for Patton to get an invite to walk on.

 “I really didn’t think Marvcus was recruitable,” Carnes said.
 “But he was such an outstanding student I thought he should go to UCLA and get a great education even if he didn’t play football.
 Since then he has worked extremely hard to become what he is.
 All the kids at Leuzinger look up to him.”